Biofilm prevention: Aryl rhodanines

 Aryl rhodanines chemical structure is [(Z)-3-(4-fluorophenyl)-5-(3-ethoxy-4-hydroxybenzylidene)-2-thioxothiazolidin-4-one].
 Aryl rhodanines inhibit the adhesion of bacterial cell such as: staphylococcus aureus and enterococci in the first step of biofilm formation, because it prevents the initial interaction between bacterial cells and adhesion surface, the mechanism of inhibit biofilm by these molecules exhibit the physical interaction between aryl rhodanine and adhesine which are located on the bacterial cell surface.
 These molecules don't have any antimicrobial effect against any type of bacteria.

-Cis-2-Decenoic acid (C2DA)
+-2-Decenoic acid (C2DA)

 The C2DA inhibit methicillin resistant staphylococcus biofilm, but don't eliminate it.
 The mechanism of the biofilm inhibition by these molecules is still unknown.
 C2D is a medium of fatty acid chain that effect on staphylococcus aureus biofilm and dispersion of these biofilm.
 Pseudomonas aeruginosa is the main source for these molecules.

 Ionic liquid

 Ionic liquid is a group of low melting point salts containing anions and cations.
 It has flexibility to exhibit antibiofilm activity and has antimicrobial activity, it has many antibiofilm activities and prevents the biofilm formation for many gram-positive and gram-negative bacteria.